GiMattia/PyPLUTO/Paper/paper.md

 • The `set_axis` method, which can be applied to every subplot, allows for single-subplot customization (in terms of, e.g., labels, range, scale, and ticks).

 • 1D and 2D plots are easily created through the `plot` and `display` methods, which rely, respectively, on the Matplotlib `plot` and `pcolormesh` methods.
 To avoid combinations of lines not suited for color vision deficiencies, the palette used for the 1D plots is tightly based on [@Tol_2021] with very few modifications[^5].
-Particles can also be displayed (as in Section IV-B) through the `scatter` method, which relies on the homonymous Matplotlib method.
+Particles can also be displayed (as in the [x-point](#xpoint) benchmark) through the `scatter` method, which relies on the homonymous Matplotlib method.

 • To ease the creation of customized legends, we have written an extensive `legend` method that can both take the labeled lines from a plot or create a custom legend based on the labels provided by the users.

 • A customizable color bar can be created, both attached to an existent 2D plot or placed on a separate axis, through the `colorbar` method.

 • A method designed to easily create inset zooms has been implemented for 1D and 2D plots.
 For 1D plots, the method zooms into a portion of the plot with the lines that lie within.
-For 2D plots, created through the Maptlotlib `pcolormesh` method, it also allows displaying a different variable in the inset zoom region (see Section IV-A).
+For 2D plots, created through the Maptlotlib `pcolormesh` method, it also allows displaying a different variable in the inset zoom region (see the [disk-planet](#diskplanet) benchmark).
 Thanks to the flexibility of the Matplotlib `pcolormesh` method, this zooming functionality can be applied in every coordinate system and geometry.

 • To easily display fields and contour lines, the Matplotlib `streamplot` and `contour` methods have been included in the `Image` class, with some additional options for the users (e.g., by allowing the definition of a maximum ad minimum field magnitude for computing field lines).